AliAsgharGill/NextJS-Learn/next/README.md

 # **Dynamic Rendering**

-### Dynamic rendeirng is a server strategy where routes are rendered for each user at request time.
+### Dynamic rendering is a server strategy where routes are rendered for each user at request time.

-### It is useful when a ruoute has data that is personalized to the uer or contains infomation that can only be known at requestt time, such as cookes or the URL's search parameters.
+### It is useful when a route has data that is personalized to the uer or contains information that can only be known at request time, such as cookies or the URL's search parameters.

-### News websites, personlized e-commerece pages, and social media feeds are some examples where dyamic rendering is beneficail.
+### News websites, personalized e-commerce pages, and social media feeds are some examples where dynamic rendering is beneficial.

 ## _How to use Dynamically Render_